 British Columbia, Manitoba and Saskatchewan pensions do not provide an unlocking option for financial hardship.

 The transfer of money from a pension plan to a LIRA does not change the fact that the pension plan was set up to provide you with income for life after your retirement.

 For most people, converting the locked-in amount to an annuity upon retirement would be a way to convert it to the secure stream of income that was originally intended.

-The Pension Act has finally recognized that there are various legitimate reasons, including current financial hardship, to allow unlocking of these funds.
+The Pension Act has finally recognized that there are various legitimate reasons, including current financial hardship, to allow unlocking funds from a LIRA.